+All states (except Massachusetts) have adopted the Uniform Child Custody Jurisdiction and Enforcement Act (UCCJEA), which helps resolve interstate child custody conflicts.
+Under this law, custody orders are followed and enforced no matter where in the U.S. the child resides.
 Generally, though, child custody laws are passed and enforced at the state level.
 Missouri child custody laws, as do virtually all state laws, consider the best interests of the child when determining custody.
-Several factors go into this determination, including the following:

 To learn more about Missouri child custody laws, review the following list of provisions.
 FindLaw's Child Custody section includes a wide variety of both general and state-specific articles and resources.

-Year Uniform Child Custody Act Adopted
+Year Uniform Child Custody Jurisdiction and Enforcement Act Adopted

 Joint Custody an Option?

 Grandparent Visitation Rights Recognized?

 Child's Own Wishes Considered?

 Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
 While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.